Foundation of an Establishment in Liechtenstein

 Tax Structure of an Establishment in Liechtenstein

-If an Establishment in Liechtenstein is carrying on commercial activities, a for- mation fee amounting to 1% of its capital, as specified in its articles of associ- ation, must be paid if the general exemption limit of 1 million Swiss Francs is exceeded.
+If an Establishment in Liechtenstein is carrying on commercial activities, a formation fee amounting to 1% of its capital, as specified in its articles of association, must be paid if the general exemption limit of one million Swiss Francs is exceeded.
 Where the said capital exceeds 5 million Swiss Francs, the formation fee may be reduced to 0.5% upon application.
-Similarly, where the said capital exceeds 10 millions Swiss Francs, the formation fee may be reduced to 0.3% upon application.
+Similarly, where the said capital exceeds 10 million Swiss Francs, the formation fee may be reduced to 0.3% upon application.

 In addition, an Establishment is Liechtenstein is required to pay corporate income tax annually.
-In accordance with Liechtenstein‘s Tax Law of January 1st, 2011, a single corporate income tax rate of 12.5% on an Establishment‘s taxable income must be paid.
-Due to the interest deduction on equity capital, a deduction of 4% is to be deducted when calculating an Establishment‘s tax liability.
-It is required that all Establishments in Liechtenstein pay income tax annually of at least 1,200 Swiss Francs.
-Furthermore, following the introduction of the Personal Asset Structure (PAS), Establishments in Liechtenstein which are not carrying on commercial activities and which satisfy the appropriate requi- rements are required only to pay corporate income tax of 1,200 Swiss Francs.
+In accordance with Liechtenstein‘s Tax Law of 1st January 2011, an annual flat income tax rate of 12.5% on an Establishment‘s taxable income must be paid.
+Due to the interest deduction on equity capital, a deduction of 4% is to be deducted when calculating an Establishment‘s tax liability. the minimum income tax is currently 1,200 Swiss Francs.
+Furthermore, following the introduction of the Personal Asset Structure (PAS), Establishments in Liechtenstein which are not carrying on commercial activities and which satisfy the appropriate requirements are required only to pay the minimum income tax of 1,200 Swiss Francs.

 Following Liechtenstein‘s tax reform, the capital and coupon taxes have been abolished.
 Furthermore, tax is not payable on dividends or capital gains made through liquidation- or sale proceeds.